rpattn/go_cmms/docs/auth_flow.md

 ### Endpoint: POST `/auth/signup`

-Body
+Body (org_slug is required and must be unique)

 ```json
 { "email": "user@example.com", "username": "user", "name": "User Name", "password": "****", "org_slug": "acme" }
 ```

-Response
+Responses

 - 201 Created on success; sets `session` cookie.

-Production note: The current implementation allows passing `org_slug` to self-join an organisation as a `Member`.
-This is not recommended for production deployments.
-Prefer invitation tokens or domain/tenant-based membership approval.
+Behavior:
+  - Creates a new organisation with `slug=org_slug` and sets the signing-up user as `Owner`.
+  - Sets the session with `active_org` to that newly created org.
+- 400 if `org_slug` is missing or invalid.
+- 409 `{ "error": "org_exists" }` if an organisation already exists with that slug.
+In that case, sign-up must proceed via an invite from an existing owner (invite flow TBD).

 ### Endpoint: POST `/auth/login`